awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-json-humantaskactivationconditions-rekognition-example.md

 **Example 4: Use Sampling and ModerationLabelConfidenceCheck with the And operator**

 In this example, 5% of Amazon Rekognition inferences of the `Graphic Male Nudity` moderation label with a confidence greater than 50 will be sent workers for review\.
-When using the default worker task template provided in the SageMaker console, only the `Graphic Male Nudity` label will be sent to workers for review\.
+When using the default worker task template provided in the Amazon SageMaker console, only the `Graphic Male Nudity` label will be sent to workers for review\.

 ```
 {